Brazil mulls investor relations unit to reassure investors, source says

-SAO PAULO (Reuters) - The Brazilian government is creating a department to foster relations with and explain policy moves to market participants, a source with direct knowledge of the plans said on Friday, after almost four years of confusing economic policy steps.
+SAO PAULO, May 16 (Reuters) - The Brazilian government is creating a department to foster relations with and explain policy moves to market participants, a source with direct knowledge of the plans said on Friday, after almost four years of confusing economic policy steps.

 The creation of an investor relations office aims to align broader policy goals with those of entities under the umbrella of Brazil’s finance ministry, such as the National Treasury and the tax authority, said the source, who declined to be identified because the decision has not been made public.